 The accounting policies adopted are consistent with those of the previous consolidated financial statements except as noted below.
-Adoption of new and revised Standards Standards and interpretations effective in the current period

 IFRS 3 amendments.
 The amendments provided more guidance on the definition of a business to assist in determining whether a transaction results in an asset or a business acquisition.
 The amendments have not had an impact on the Group's